 Digital Object Identifier (DOI)

 Zhang, Jianliang; Xue, Fenqin; and Chang, Yongchang, "Structural Determinants For Antagonist Pharmacology That Distinguish The Ï1 Gabac Receptor From Gabaa Receptors" (2008).
-Neurobiology.
+Translational Neuroscience.
 66.